fairdirect/foodrescue-app/README.md

 The application is built with KDE Kirigami, a rather unknown but powerful base technology that makes this a native, cross-platform, desktop/mobile convergent application.
 See below for the full list of features enabled by this choice.

+**Demo:** An online demo of the Android version of Food Rescue App is [available on appetize.io](https://appetize.io/app/hkw36e77yj8bqra3mufde078ug?device=nexus7&scale=75&orientation=landscape&osVersion=8.1).
+This gives you a complete, browser based Android emulator with Food Rescue App pre-installed to try it out.
+Due to the nature of operating an Android device through the browser, not all features are available.
+Notes:

+* The "scan barcode" button only shows a dummy camera view and you cannot scan barcodes.

+* To look up content associated with barcodes, you can however type their numbers directly into the search field.
+Good examples are: `1000110007387`, `2165741004149`, `2205873003013`.

+* The most interesting way to interact with the demo is to look up the content for food categories by entering the categories into auto-complete search field.
+Type whatever English food category names you can think of; or also names in other languages after changing the application language in the settings.

 **Features:**

 * **Mobile/desktop Convergent.** The application runs from the same codebase and with the same user interface as a native (!) application on both phones, tablets and desktop computers.
 This is made possible by Qt 5 and, based on that, the [KDE Kirigami](https://kde.org/products/kirigami/) framework.
 Kirigami is a niche technology right now and not advertised much, but it totally works and allows an efficient "write once, run everywhere" development mode that also reduces software maintenance costs because there is only one codebase.